FerdAngle/NetanMastersYu/README.md

 <a name="Prerequisites"><h2>🛠️ Prerequisites </h2></a>

-1. ProcessExplorer https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer (Safest program to multiple roblox game clients)
+1. ProcessExplorer https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer (Safest program to open multiple roblox game clients)
 2. RDPWrapper (optional, for people who want to macro in the background while still wanting to use their PC)

 <a name="installation"><h2>⬇️ Installation</h2></a>